 Designed in 1960 by Timo Sarpaneva, this carefully crafted cast iron pot is a Scandinavian icon.
-Besides being beautiful enough to claim a permanent spot on your stovetop, the thoughtful design of this cookware grants it superior function.
+Besides being beautiful enough to claim a permanent spot on your stovetop, the thoughtful design of the Sarpaneva Cast Iron Pot grants it superior function.
 Coated with enamal, the cast iron cooks food evenly in the oven or on the stove while preventing food flavors from sticking to the surface.
 The detachable wooden handle can be used to lift the lid or the entire pot, making serving a cinch and reminding users of simpler days around the camp fire when a stick would be used to lift the lid and stir the food.

 Finnish-born Timo Sarpaneva (1926) was an influential sculptor, educator and designer who greatly contributed to Finland's reputation as the design hub of the world.
 His work with metals, woods, textiles, porcelain, and glass shows his impressive versatility.
 No matter the medium, Sarpaneva...
 More Timo Sarpaneva